Former top farm bureaucrat arrested over alleged murder of son | The Japan Times

 Hideaki Kumazawa, also a former ambassador to the Czech Republic, was arrested at the scene after the police received a call from him saying he had stabbed his son to death, according to investigators.
 His 44-year-old son, Eiichiro, was confirmed dead after being taken to a hospital.

-Kumazawa has admitted to stabbing his son with a kitchen knife, according to the police.
-He is believed to have lived with his wife and son.
+Kumazawa, who lived with his wife and Eiichiro, has admitted to stabbing his son with a kitchen knife, according to investigators.

+A police source quoted Kumazawa as saying his son confined himself at home and rarely went out.

+The younger Kumazawa also “used violence at home,” police quoted the father as saying.
+Police believe troubles within the family prompted the suspected to kill his son.

 Kumazawa, a graduate of the University of Tokyo who joined the predecessor of the Ministry of Agriculture, Farm, Forestry and Fisheries in 1967, became the ministry’s top bureaucrat in 2001.